Deepayan137/blog/_posts/2020-08-26-building_ocr.md

 ## Putting Everything Together

-Finally, we have the `Learner` class.
-It implements a couple more methods like the `save` and `load`.
+And, finally, we have the `Learner` class.
+It implements a couple of more methods like the `save` and `load` model.
 It also tracks the losses and saves them in a `csv` file.
 This comes in handy if we want to analyze the behaviour of our training and validation loops.
 It initializes our `OCRTrainer` module with the necessary hyperparameters and later calls the `fit` method which runs the training loop.

 Besides these methods, we have a bunch of helper methods like the `OCRLabel_converter`, `Eval` and `Averagemeter`.
 I am not including them in this notebook, instead, I have written them in utils.py file and I am importing them from there.
 In case you want to take a peek, feel free to tinker with the utils.py file.
 All the necessary documentation is provided in the file itself.